DherajK2/Coursera_Coursework_5th_SEM/Specilisation_Courses/Introduction to Git and GitHub_From_Google/Module_1/learnings.md

 ## 📚 Study Guide: Git

 The guide summarized:
--Frequently used commands
+- Frequently used commands
--How Git stores history using commits
+- How Git stores history using commits
--Real-world scenarios where Git improves team collaboration
+- Real-world scenarios where Git improves team collaboration
 ---

 ## ✅ Module 1 Wrap-Up

 In this module, we learned:
--Why version control is critical for teams and solo developers -How Git enables efficient workflows
+- Why version control is critical for teams and solo developers
+- How Git enables efficient workflows
--The core commands needed to track, commit, and push code
+- The core commands needed to track, commit, and push code

 ---

 ## 📖 Glossary Terms